Bartender: History

 Historically, bartending was a profession with a low reputation.
 It was perceived through the lens of ethical issues and various legal constraints related to the serving of alcohol.

 The pioneers of bartending as a serious profession appeared in the 19th century.
-Jerry Thomas established the image of the bartender as a creative professional.
-Harry Johnson wrote a bartending manual and established the first bar management consulting agency.
+Jerry Thomas established the image of the bartender as a creative professional, credited with being the father of American mixology.
+He earned this title by publishing Jerry Thomas' Bartender's Guide, the first guide to making cocktails in 1862.
+Thomas perfected his skills by owning and manning saloons across the New York City area throughout the 1800s.
+Mixology started to take shape in the years following Thomas' book.
+Harry Johnson published Harry Johnson's New and Improved Illustrated Bartender's Manual in 1882.
+Both of these books shared recipes for dozens of unique drinks that combined ingredients people had never thought to combine before.
+Thomas and Johnson incorporated flavored spirits, liqueurs, and fortified wines to their cocktails, which was a new concept.
+Mixology took off after these two publications.
+By the late 1800s, the term mixology was common and widely used.

-At the turn of the 20th century, slightly less than half the bartenders in London were women, such as Ada Coleman.
+At the turn of the 20th century, slightly fewer than half the bartenders in London were women, such as Ada Coleman.
 "Barmaids", as they were called, were usually the daughters of tradesmen or mechanics or, occasionally, young women from the "better-born" classes who had been "thrown upon their own resources" and needed an income.
 Bartending has often been associated with the struggles of marginalized groups in the workforce, such as African-American women.
+However, women have sometimes been restricted from bartending.
+For example, Goesaert v.
+Cleary, 335 U.S. 464 (1948), was a United States Supreme Court case in which the court upheld a Michigan law which prohibited women from being licensed as a bartender in all cities having a population of 50,000 or more unless their father or husband owned the establishment.
+The decision was subsequently overruled by Craig v.
+Boren (1976).